-Elevian is linked to a practice considered controversial, one that includes young blood transfusions to live longer.
-It is inevitable that such a branch will attract doubt and controversy (with a certain amount of irony if you think that the rich can afford this expensive "vampire" treatment).
-However, there is peer-reviewed research that attests to the success of this practice (at least in mice).
-In any case, the company, founded in 2017, has collected small drops of… financing, with 5 and a half million euros.
+Elevian is linked to a practice considered controversial, one that involves transfusions of young blood to live longer.
+It is inevitable that such a branch will attract doubt and controversy (with a certain amount of irony if you think that the rich can afford this expensive "vampire" cure).
+However, there is peer-reviewed research attesting to the success of this practice (at least in mice).
+In any case, the company, founded in 2017, has collected small drops of ... financing, with 5 and a half million euros.

 8. Insilic, the AI that discovers new drugs